Midwest

 There is little that can be done to influence the weather patterns that cause drought, but preparatory actions and policies can help communities cope with drought impacts.
 Drought planning can ensure continuity of public services and quality of life.
 Drought planning can be done at the local and/or state level, or integrated into existing plans (e.g., hazard mitigation planning, land-use planning).

-The Midwest DEWS has a current project with the National Drought Mitigation Center to analyze drought mitigation and response actions in state and county plans across the region.
-Results of this project will be shared via this web page and the Midwest DEWS email list when they are available.
+The Midwest DEWS partnered with the National Drought Mitigation Center to analyze drought mitigation and response actions in state and county plans across the region.
+This database of drought mitigation and response actions can be shared by request.
+Please reach out to Molly Woloszyn for more information.

 Regional Drought Planning Resources